South Korea to secure coronavirus vaccines for 60% of population | Health

 South Korea to secure coronavirus vaccines for 60% of population

 South Korea has been one of the world's coronavirus mitigation success stories, with an aggressive testing and tracing strategy, but it has nevertheless been battling persistent spikes in infections.
-The KDCA reported 106 new coronavirus cases as of Monday, bringing its total number of infections to 22,391 with 367 deaths.
+It reported 106 new coronavirus cases as of Monday, taking total infections to 22,391 with 367 deaths.

-South Korea's SK Bioscience in July agreed to manufacture AstraZeneca's experimental vaccine, which has shown promise, to help the British company build global supplies.
-Novavax Inc last month separately said SK Bioscience, a unit of SK Chemicals, would manufacture a component of the U.S. drug developer's experimental coronavirus vaccine in a bid to boost its supply.
+SK Bioscience in July agreed to manufacture AstraZeneca's experimental vaccine, which has shown promise, and signed a deal with Novavax Inc last month to produce a component of the U.S. drug developer's experimental coronavirus vaccine. ($1 = 1,179.8300 won)

 - READ MORE ON: